riversdark/riversdark.github.io/content/post/lgts.md

 {{< figure src="/ox-hugo/06995b099e8370d091883d06fff45bedb3e0919c.png" >}}

-Even though we have consciously limited the prior distribution for \\(\rho\\) to favour smaller values, when its values are still relatively large, we'are likely to see samples with extreme outcomes.
+Even though we have consciously limited the prior distribution for \\(\rho\\) to favour smaller values, when its values are still relatively large, we're likely to see samples with extreme outcomes.
 This is understandable because \\(\rho\\) decides how fast the exponential grows.

 We can also plot the distribution of one single variable of interest: